peckwood/vuejs-2-the-complete-guide-practice/section-09-dive-deeper-into-components/README.md

 ### 111 scoped styles

-Styles that affect everything in your app are defined in <style> inside App.vue
+Styles that affect everything in your app are defined in <style> (not scoped) inside App.vue

 You can add `scope` attribute to your <style> to ensure styles are only applied to current component